 The Group keeps the posts of Non-Executive Chairman and Managing Director separate.
-During FY2021, Ms Tham Khuan Heng retired as the Non-Executive and Independent Chairman of the Board on 31 August 2021.
-Mr Timothy Chen Teck Leng was appointed as the Non-Executive and Independent Chairman on 17 February 2022.
+Mr Chen Timothy Teck Leng @ Chen Teck Leng is the Non-Executive and Independent Chairman of the Board.
 Mr David Chong Tek Yew is the Managing Director.
 There is a clear division of responsibilities between the Non-Executive Chairman and the Managing Director which ensures there is a balance of power and authority at the top tier of the Group.